 My eyes danced along the black letters printed on the page.
-Those letters became words; the words became sentences; the sentences became stories.
+Those letters became words; words became sentences; sentences became stories.
 And almost unexpectedly, images, dreams and feelings were brought into being.
-Words had a tendency to do that.
+Words had the tendency to do that.
 There was almost something magical about it.
-It was strange how a simple sentence could make shivers dance up your spine and conjure up emotions you didn't even know that existed.
+It was strange how a simple sentence could make shivers dance up your spine and conjure up emotions you didn't even know existed.
 But words did that.
 They had the power to leave an impression.
-They had a certain way to influence your way of thinking.
-They had a propensity to linger in your mind even to the point when it became impossible to forget them.
+They had a way to influence your way of thinking.
+They had the propensity to linger in your mind even to the point where it became nearly impossible to forget them.

 Words left behind scars, impressions, images – but more importantly, they left behind feelings.
 Emotions that had no way to be born without hearing the words first.
 Or without reading them.
 Or writing them.
 Or remembering them.

-I closed the cover of the book with a smile, brushing my finger against the spine.
-After glancing at the name of the book once more, I placed it on the small holder in front of me, making sure it was straight.
+I closed the cover of the book with a smile, brushing my finger along the spine.
+After glancing at the name of the book once more, I placed it on the small holder in front of me.
 Glancing up, I looked out of the wide display window of the store, watching the flow of people passing by.
 One or two of them stopped to look ar the books more closely, but eventually they continued on their way without bothering to step inside the small bookstore.

 And if not, well...
 I suppose I had to sell them at a discount price.
 Again.

-After placing the last copy on the holder, I exited the store to make sure that the row looked nice and orderly from outside.
+After placing the last copy on the holder, I exited the store to make sure that the row looked nice and orderly from the outside.
 I tried to see the window from a customer's point of view, wondering if the store looked inviting enough.
-Looking through the window, I saw the familiar sight of the towering bookshelves filling the space.
-The store wasn't huge, and it didn't have an unlimited collection of literature like some places did.
+Looking through the window, my eyes studied the towering bookshelves filling the space.
+The store wasn't huge, and it didn't have an unlimited collection of literature like some bigger places did.
 This store could be described with words like small and intimate – homelike.

 And I loved it.
 I loved every single thing about the small store.
 I loved every old wooden shelf, every single book resting on them – even the ones I hadn't had the chance to read yet – and I even loved the huge spider under the counter that I was still too afraid to kill.
 I loved it all, and it was mine to love.

 It hadn't always been that way, though.
-Getting to this point, to now be able to call the place my own, hadn't happened in a blink.
+Getting to this point, to be able to call the place my own, hadn't happened overnight.
 It was strange, though, that when I had set my foot into the store for the very first time, I had known that I wanted to spend all of my days in a place like this.
-Already then there had been a certain feel to the place.
-As a person who lives and breathes literature, it had been almost too easy to imagine myself working in a place like this.
+Already then there had been a certain feel to the place, and as a person who lived and breathed literature, it had been almost too easy to imagine myself working in a place like this.
 Back then, I hadn't believed that the wish would come true someday, and certainly not this way.
-If someone had come up to me and said that one day I'd actually get to own the place, I wouldn't have believed.
-Even the thought of working here had sounded too good to be true.
+If someone had come up to me and said that one day I'd actually get to own the place, I wouldn't have believed it.
+Even the thought of working there had sounded too good to be true.

-I had always had the tendency to live sparingly – it was a trait that I now found myself grateful of, because it eventually made it possible for me to buy the place.
+I had always lived rather sparingly – it was a trait that I now found myself grateful of, because it eventually made it possible for this dream to come true.
 Not that I had been planning on buying a bookstore when I had started saving up.
-After high school and college and earning a little money on the side by working on evenings and weekends, I had decided to pack my bags and take a year or two off to travel.
+After high school and college and earning a little money on the side by working through evenings and weekends, I had decided to pack my bags and take a year or two off to travel.

 Charlie had been against it – he had insisted that I either study more or get a proper job, but luckily I hadn't listened.
 Renée had been more positive about my little plans – I hadn't expected any less from her because of the adventurous nature she possessed - and she had even agreed to support me financially.
 I suppose she remembered better than Charlie what it was like to be young and thirsty for experiences.
 Her gesture had been very sweet, but I had refused to take her money, telling her that this was something I wanted to do on my own.

 I still didn't quite know why it had felt so important.
-I suppose after years of living under certain rules and expectations, I had just wanted to be on my own for a while, to be able to decide myself where to go and what to do.
-It might have been some sort of pursuit of independence, although it had taken a while for me to admit it.
+I suppose after years of living under certain rules and expectations, I had just wanted to be on my own for a while, to be able to decide where to go and what to do.
+It might have been some sort of pursuit of independence, although it had taken a while for me to admit it, even to myself.